 - Egress traffic to VPNs is attributed to the project that hosts the VPN gateway in GCP.
 If there is a shared VPN in the host project that is used for several projects in the Cloud Organization, the VPN egress cost for all the projects using the VPN is attributed to the host project.

 VM instances in a shared VPC host network can communicate with each other

-via internal IP addresses even if the instances were created by different
+via internal IP addresses even if the instances are across host and service

 Resources that can be attached to shared VPC networks from a service project